 A dermatologist shares her experience offering eConsults and describes how teledermatology can expand access to care.

-With Camille E. Introcaso, MD, AristaMD Dermatology Specialist
+With Camille E. Introcaso, MD, Dermatology Panelist for AristaMD

 Practical Dermatology, Dec 2018

 WHAT ARE BARRIERS TO TRADITIONAL IN-OFFICE DERMATOLOGY CONSULTS?

 Camille Introcaso, MD: There are a number of barriers of access to specialty dermatology care.
 I think those barriers can vary depending on where our patients are and what their resources are, but certainly one significant barrier is geographic location.
 There are large parts of the world and then certainly of our own country where there are not many specialty providers, particularly in dermatology.
 Financial resources warrant consideration—most basically just being able to have access to health insurance that covers specialty visits.
 Other kinds of resources like access to transportation to a dermatologist or the ability to have either time off from work or child care influence whether a patient can go to a dermatologist in person.

 HOW AND WHY DID YOU GET INVOLVED IN TELEDERMATOLOGY?